Flicker World Tour

-The Flicker World Tour was the first concert tour by Irish singer Niall Horan, in support of his debut album Flicker (2017).
+The Flicker World Tour was the second concert tour by Irish singer Niall Horan, in support of his debut album Flicker (2017).
 The tour began on 10 March 2018 in Killarney, County Kerry.
 The tour then visited Oceania, Asia, Latin America, and North America where it concluded on 23 September 2018 in West Palm Beach, Florida.

 Background

 On 7 September 2017, Horan officially announced via his Instagram and Twitter accounts that the first dates of the Flicker World Tour would be in Australia and New Zealand.
 Music Feeds reported: "Horan’s debut arena tour will hit Australia in June, and will see the singer-songwriter play tracks like "This Town" and "Slow Hands", as well as songs from his upcoming debut album.
 The tour will be supported by American singer-songwriter Maren Morris."

 Dates for US and Canada were announced on 15 September 2017, along with the news that Maren Morris would be joining him as the opening act.
 The tour announcement followed the reveal of the cover of his debut album Flicker (2017) and its release date, 20 October 2017.
 Tickets for the North American shows went on sale on 22 September 2017.
 Horan added Latin American tour dates to the Flicker World Tour on 2 October 2017.

 The European dates of the tour were announced on 6 October 2017 and Julia Michaels was announced as the opening act for that leg of the tour.
 The Belfast Telegraph reported: "Niall will kick off his 2018 tour at the 3Arena in Dublin on March 12.
 His other European dates include London, Manchester, Berlin and Amsterdam."
 Horan later added a second date to his show in Dublin at 3Arena after the first show sold out quickly.
 On 26 October 2017, Horan announced the last dates of the tour which included shows in the Philippines, Singapore and Japan.